 Enjoy a Coffee from Cuban Coffee Queen

 An iconic thing to do in Key West is grab a quick cafe con leche from Cuban Coffee Queen near the harbor.
-They are quick and easy, so if you are running short on time rest assured you can grab a quick bite and coffee here.
+They are fast and easy, so if you are short on time, rest assured you can grab a quick bite and have coffee here.
 And snap a “Key West photo” while you’re waiting.

 Paddleboard Yoga with Lazy Dog Charters